 Time penalties or disqualification are usually the result of reports from officials or protests having been upheld.
 It is not mandatory for an official to issue a warning or indicate to a competitor that a violation is to be reported but if this has been done the competitor may be permitted to complete the event and has the right to appeal any decision which results from such reports.

-As soon as possible after the specified entry closing date starting lists showing the starting time and order of start of riders will be published on the ATTA website.
+As soon as possible after the specified entry closing date starting lists showing the starting time and order of start of riders will be published on the ATTA website and riders notified by email.

 General Rules applying to all events